Mon Roi: Plot

-Tony (Emmanuelle Bercot) has a skiing accident that results in her injuring her knee.
-She goes to a seaside clinic to recover.
-While there her rehabilitation counsellor asks her to reflect on what led to her injury.
+After Tony (Emmanuelle Bercot) has a skiing accident in which she injures her knee, she goes to a seaside clinic to recover.
+While there, her rehabilitation counsellor asks her to reflect on what led to her injury.
 Tony flashes back to her marriage with Georgio (Vincent Cassel).

 One night, while out with her brother and his girlfriend at a club, Tony sees Georgio, a man she recognizes.
 She flicks water from a champagne bucket in his face but he claims not to recognize her.
-Leaving the club Georgio invites Tony and her friends to his house.
+Leaving the club, Georgio invites Tony and her friends to his house.
 She reveals that they met while she was working her way through law school as a waitress and he used to flick water at women he would flirt with.
 Georgio is a restaurateur and Tony is impressed with his lifestyle and joie de vivre.
-On their second date he takes her, without warning, to his friend's wedding where he is serving as best man.
-They quickly begin dating although she is agitated when he introduces her to Agnès, a former model girlfriend who dislikes Tony and tells her she "stole" her boyfriend.
+On their second date, he takes her, without warning, to his friend's wedding, where he is serving as best man.
+They quickly begin dating, although she is agitated when he introduces her to Agnès, a former model girlfriend who dislikes Tony and tells her she "stole" her boyfriend.
 Nevertheless, things continue to progress between the couple.
 Georgio suddenly tells Tony that he wants her to have his baby; he has decided that he is "ready".
 Tony becomes pregnant and the two marry.

 Agnès reacts to the news by attempting suicide.
 Georgio begins taking care of her and Tony feels he is more invested in Agnès than in their relationship.
-She leaves Georgio overnight though he promises her he'll stop seeing Agnès.
+She leaves Georgio overnight, though he promises her he'll stop seeing Agnès.
 Georgio tells Tony that because she walked out on him, he will now never stop taking care of Agnès and also tells Tony that he can't live with her 24/7.
 It will be better for their relationship for them to live separately, being together mainly for the good times.
 He rents an apartment across the street from their shared apartment which he moves into.
-While she is living alone a lawyer and movers come by to tell her that because Georgio is in severe debt many of their possessions, including ones that she brought to the marriage, are being taken away to be sold.
+While she is living alone, a lawyer and movers come by to tell her that because Georgio is in severe debt, many of their possessions, including ones that she brought to the marriage, are being taken away to be sold.
 Georgio regains her possessions and the two briefly reconcile in time for their son, Sinbad, to be born.
 Their marriage begins to fracture again when Georgio goes to see Agnès again and later introduces her to their son.
-He also claims to be working at times Tony needs him to watch their son however when Tony goes to his apartment she finds him in bed with a woman he claims not to know.
+He also claims to be working at times Tony needs him to watch their son.
+However, when Tony goes to his apartment, she finds him in bed with a woman he claims not to know.
 He tells her that he has never cheated on her but admits to having a drug problem.
 Tony's brother tells her to leave Georgio but Tony argues that all marriages have their ups and downs and she is willing to continue trying.